Wednesday, November 25, 2009

 (Paperback)

-In the caves under his vast estate in Bollingen, Carl Jung used his view-o-tron to spy on the past.
+In the caves under his vast estate at Bollingen, Carl Jung used his view-o-tron to spy on the past.
 He watched alchemists turn lead into, well, lead.
 But they had a rip-roaring time doing it!
 And Jung watched them encode their lore in dark tomes, which, when fed through his decoder ring, became veritable doorways into the unconscious mind!
 O mighty view-o-tron!
 Mighty, mighty view-o-tron!

 And thank christ he finally took an interest in alchemy!
 It was a welcome change from his constant watching, rewinding, and masturbating to the moment of his own conception.
 Dirty old wig-picker!